Eagle Foothills AVA: Unique AVA

-Wine Industry
+Viticulture Industry

 The Eagle Foothills Grape Growers Association (EFGGA) organization was formed to promote the interests of the local wine grape growing industry focusing on the growing regions in Eagle Foothills.
-TTB received the petition from Martha Cunningham, owner of the 3 Horse Ranch Vineyards, on behalf of the local grape growers and vintners proposing the establishment of the “Eagle Foothills” in Gem and Ada Counties, Idaho.
+TTB received the petition from Martha Cunningham, owner of the 3 Horse Ranch Vineyards, on behalf of the local grape growers and vintners proposing a viticultural area in Gem and Ada Counties originally named " Willow Creek, Idaho."
+The petitioner later requested to change the proposed name to "Eagle Foothills."

 After careful review of the petition, TTB determined that evidence provided by the petitioner supported the establishment of the Eagle Foothills appellation with expectations that other areas within the expansive Snake River Valley AVA will formulate petitions for their own unique viticulture area.
 The petition stated plans for 4 acre to be added to an existing vineyard with additional 7 commercial vineyards covering approximately 472 acre within the next few years.
 The cool climate and relatively short growing season are suitable for growing early to mid-season varietals such as Chardonnay, Pinot Gris and Riesling.
 Many Rhône varieties are grown here, but Merlot has achieved critical acclaim.